-As a result of a homeopathic treatment 52% of the patients are able to stop one or more conventional medicines.
-Particularly medicines for the central nervous system can be consequently reduced (21%) along with medicines concerning the respiratory tract (16%) and antibiotics (16%).
+As a result of a homeopathic treatment, 52 % of the patients are able to stop one or more conventional medicines.
+Particularly medicines for the central nervous system can be consequently reduced (21 %), along with medicines concerning the respiratory tract (16 %), and antibiotics (16 %).
 The homeopathic physician prescribes only 1/3 of the total amount of medicines prescribed by a conventional physician.
-For the antibiotics this is even only 1/5.
-If we extrapolate this to all patients, in the assumption that every physician should prescribe homeopathy, this would give a reduction of 2/3 on the budget of medicines.
+For antibiotics, this is even only 1/5.
+If we extrapolate this to all patients, this would give a reduction of 2/3 on the budget of medicines.